MarcNickl/Blog3/notes/Essays.md

 am still trying to fiure out how to embed essays into the blog

 ### [[Film Production Year 2]]
+Quite Proud of the Essay compaireing Herzog and Broomfield will need to figure a way to post it

 ### [[Film Production Year 3]]